Abbey Home Media: Just Group PLC

-In April 2001 it was confirmed that the company had failed to file accounts for the year.
+In April 2001, it was confirmed that the company had failed to file accounts for the year.
 In August that year, the company laid off their CEO Wilf Shorrocks and commercial director Paula Shorrock and issued a shock profit warning.
-In the same month, the company showcased new projects at MIPCOM, including Wide-Eye, which was pre-sold to the BBC for delivery in autumn 2002, and several television specials.
+In the same month, the company showcased new projects at MIPCOM, including Wide-Eye, which was pre-sold to the BBC for release in autumn 2002, and several television specials.
 On October 16, Just closed their head office in Bakewell with the loss of 38 jobs, and was in talks on the sale of some non-core operations.
 The company also signed a deal with Universal Studios and subsidiary PolyGram Television to help manage Butt-Ugly Martians and allowing Universal to gain exclusive movie, home video (excluding Germany and the United Kingdom) and theme park rights to the property, as well as funding to produce more episodes.
 In November, the company's shares were suspended, due to lower-than-expected revenue from Butt-Ugly Martians and the failed purchase of MediaKey.

 Just Group filed for administration on 9 January 2002 and the shares were delisted from Aim.
-Just Group PLC exited administration by the end of the year and was renamed Newscreen Media Group PLC.

-In 2004, Newscreen Media Group filed for administration, and its assets were shared between them and another company called Think Entertainment PLC.
+On 12 June 2002, it was announced that format distributor Target was in talks to acquire and merge with the Just Group.
+However, nothing came from this after the initial announcement, with the JustAction Group instead putting together a company voluntary arrangement, which allowed the Just Group to exit administration in August 2002, rebranding as Newscreen Media Group PLC.
+The rescue plan eventually collapsed and Newscreen Media Group filed for administration again in 2004.
+The company soon folded, with its assets being shared between its management and newly formed business Think Entertainment PLC.
+The ownership of Jellikins and Butt-Ugly Martians is currently held by the Indian-based YoBoHo New Media Pvt.
+Ltd., the owners of the HooplaKidz YouTube media network.

 Tempo Video

-Another predecessor of Abbey Home Media was Tempo Video, which was originally launched by video distributor MSD Video in 1987 as a kids-focused video label.
-After 2 years MSD transitioned the distribution of Tempo to Collins Video and then transitioned the label off to Abbey Home Entertainment within 1990, a year after the company was founded.
-Tempo Video was the mainstream video label for Abbey Home Entertainment and continued to be used until 2000, when the label was discontinued by AHE's new owner Just Group.
+Another predecessor of Abbey Home Media was Tempo Video, which was originally launched by video distributor MSD Video in 1987 as a children's video label.
+After two years, MSD transitioned the distribution of Tempo to Collins Video and then transitioned the label to Abbey Home Entertainment in 1990, a year after the company was founded.
+Tempo Video was the mainstream video label for Abbey Home Entertainment and continued to be used until 2000, when the label was discontinued by AHE's new owner, Just Group.

-The Tempo label was also used within Abbey-distributed audio cassettes, under labels like Tempo Audio, Tempo Twins, Tempo Reed and Tempo Children's Classics.
+The Tempo label was also used within Abbey-distributed audio cassettes, under labels including Tempo Audio, Tempo Twins, Tempo Reed and Tempo Children's Classics.

 Tempo DIC Video

-Tempo Video was a joint venture with animation company DIC Enterprises.
-The label released DIC Entertainment programmes on VHS.
+Tempo DIC Video was a joint venture with animation company DIC Entertainment.
+The label released DIC programmes on VHS.